Faabrisgro/data_science_final/README.md

 The results of the project will be summarized in this section.
 I will provide insights obtained from the statistical analysis and discuss the performance of the machine learning models.

 ## Usage
-To run the code in this repository, you will need [list any specific software or libraries required].
-Clone the repository and execute the Jupyter Notebook or Python script to reproduce the analysis.
+To run the code in this repository, clone the repository and execute the Jupyter Notebook or Python script to reproduce the analysis.

 ## License
 This project is licensed under the General License v3.
 Feel free to fork and use the code following the terms of the license.